 5.6 Summary of Operating Costs

 SunWater's proposed operating costs by activity and type are set out in Table 5.8.
-The Authority's recommended operating costs are set out in Table 5.9.
+The Authority's draft recommended operating costs are set out in Table 5.9, and final operating costs in Table 5.10.